Party Gets Started: Ann Romney’s Personal Appeal on Husband-in-Chief

 Hari and Christina kicked off your All Access Pass to the conventions Monday on our livestream.
 Watch that here.

-And Hari returns to the Doubleheader after a summer hiatus, talking with Mark and David about the sport of politics and the politics of sport.
+And Hari returns to the Doubleheader after a long summer hiatus, talking with Mark and David about the sport of politics and the politics of sport.
 Watch that here.

-See Jeff's floor report from Day One.
+Watch Jeff’s floor report from Day One.

-We'll be doing this live every single day.
+Don’t forget, we’ll be doing this live every single day.

 @gstephanopoulos that he’s not altering his speech tonight in light of Isaac’s threat to Gulf Coast.